 - On the other hand, wash trading is to duplicate a transaction with the same exposure in order to have a tax benefitTax BenefitTax benefits refer to the credit that a business receives on its tax liability for complying with a norm proposed by the government.
 The advantage is either credited back to the company after paying its regular taxation amount or deducted when paying the tax liability in the first place..

 - Mostly large banks or financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. are market makers that give a platform to the investor to buy and sell securities, infusing them with enough liquidity, whereas any individual can be a wash trader aiming to get false tax deductions.

 Wash trading is a very common trading practice in a healthy market, but it exploits the intention of trading by the authorities.
 There are regulations and laws in place for the traders to avoid taking advantage of this loophole resulting in a fair-trading environment.

-This has been a guide to what is Wash Trading and its definition.
-Here we discuss how does wash trading works with an example and differences.
+This article has been a guide to what Wash Trading is and its definition.
+Here we discuss how does wash trading work with an example and differences.
 You may learn more about Financing from the following articles –